 2. Acquire registration with the System for Award Management (SAM).
-SAM is the repository for standard information about federal financial assistance applicants, recipients, and subrecipients.
-OJP requires all applicants (other than individuals) for federal financial assistance to maintain current registrations in the SAM database.
+SAM is the repository for certain standard information about federal financial assistance applicants, recipients, and subrecipients.
+All applicants for OJP awards (other than individuals) must maintain current registrations in the SAM database.
 An applicant must be registered in SAM to successfully register in Grants.gov.
 Each applicant must update or renew its SAM registration at least annually to maintain an active status.
 SAM registration and renewal can take as long as 10 business days to complete.

-An application cannot be successfully submitted in Grants.gov until Grants.gov receives the

-SAM registration information.
+An application cannot be successfully submitted in Grants.gov until Grants.gov receives the SAM registration information.
 Once the SAM registration/renewal is complete, the information transfer from SAM to Grants.gov can take up to 48 hours.
 OJP recommends that the applicant register or renew registration with SAM as early as possible.